 On May 1, 2020, the Company entered into a Stock Purchase Agreement with the sole shareholder of Noachis Terra Inc. ("NTI"), pursuant to which the Company acquired one hundred percent (100%) of the total issued and outstanding common stock of NTI (the "Transaction").
-In exchange, the shareholder received the following: (i) cash consideration equal to \$1,925,000, of which approximately \$500,000 was applied to extinguish NTI's pre-Transaction liabilities (a portion of which were due to the shareholder); (ii) 9,200,000 shares of the Company's common stock; and (iii) warrants to purchase 9,200,000 shares of the Company's common stock; and (iii) warrants to purchase 9,200,000 shares of the Company is also obligated to pay the former sole shareholder of NTI contingent consideration based upon the exercise of certain of the Company's currently outstanding warrants as follows: (i) twenty percent (20%) of the cash proceeds received by the Company upon exercise of the Company's warrants carrying an exercise price of \$1.00, in each case, for so long as the warrants remain outstanding.
+In exchange, the shareholder received the following: (i) cash consideration equal to \$1,925,000, of which approximately \$500,000 was applied to extinguish NTI's pre-Transaction liabilities (a portion of which were due to the shareholder); (ii) 9,200,000 shares of the Company's common stock; and (iii) warrants to purchase 9,200,000 shares of the Company's common stock, which warrants carry an exercise price of \$1.25 per share, a five-year term, and may not be exercised until the first anniversary of the Transaction's closing.
+The Company is also obligated to pay the former sole shareholder of NTI contingent consideration based upon the exercise of certain of the Company's currently outstanding warrants as follows: (i) twenty percent (20%) of the cash proceeds received by the Company upon exercise of the Company's warrants carrying an exercise price of \$0.90 and (ii) forty-five percent (45%) of the cash proceeds received by the Company upon exercise of the Company's warrants carrying an exercise price of \$1.00, in each case, for so long as the warrants remain outstanding.